sangres.com

 Colorado Springs Pioneer Museum

 On the west side of town is Old Colorado City, an area that looks very much as what we might envision "Old Colorado City" should look like.
-The character and theme of the neighborhood is to show some of the color and opulence of Colorado's mining heydays during the Victorian era.
+The character and theme of the neighborhood is to show some of the color and opulence of Colorado's mining boom during the Victorian era.

 Garden of the Gods